 - Explore how to develop and manage audience-centred content and the role of owned, third party and user-generated multimedia content.

-- Match communication strategies to specific platforms, technologies and channels (for example, Enterprise Social Networks).
+- Match communications strategies to specific platforms, technologies and channels (for example, Enterprise Social Networks).

 3. Manage, plan, monitor, measure and evaluate digital and social media activities and